naidihr/discourse-category-headers/README.md

 ## This theme component provides the following enhancements

+### This theme component provides the following enhancements

 ### Theme settings

 * <b>show category name:</b> Show the category name in the header